Splunk Sink Connector for Confluent Platform¶

 confluent startis now

-confluent local start.
+confluent local services start.
 For more information, see confluent local.

 Produce test data to the